EYH0602/gunrock_web/docs/dcash/api_server.md

 From an architectural perspective, the `gunrock` server enables you establish routes and handlers for these routes.
 Routes are HTTP path prefixes, that when a request matches, invokes the service that registered with that prefix.
-Services inhert from the base `HttpService` and implement whichever HTTP methods they need to handle (e.g., GET or PUT) to implement that functionality.
+Services inherit from the base `HttpService` and implement whichever HTTP methods they need to handle (e.g., GET or PUT) to implement that functionality.
 Our goal with `gunrock` is to make handling API calls as easy as implementing a